-During the widespread flooding across the region, which was the result of the 2019 bomb cyclone, Interstate 29 was closed for the majority of the summer.
+On March 13, 2019, the bomb cyclone left the central Rockies and headed for Nebraska.
+The Missouri River watersheds were still covered with 4 to 15 inches of snow, and many rivers had 1 to 2 feet of ice.
+Only 1 to 2.5 inches of rain fell, but the frozen ground could not absorb it.
+This caused widespread flooding across the region.
+It was declared a federal disaster and became one of the region's worst floods in recent history.
+Summer flooding followed that closed Interstate 29.
 As a result, the traffic on Highway 75 increased fourfold.
 The highway is Auburn's main road, so the town had heavy traffic for weeks.
 In addition to this disruption, the traffic levels increased the risk of accidents and caused damage to roads.
 One busy intersection saw two accidents with injuries while I-29 was closed.